learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 Yhat = model.predict(X_test)
 acc = metrics.accuracy_score(Yhat, Y_test)
 end = time.time()
-print("Accuracy:",acc)
+print('Accuracy:', acc)
-print ("Time Taken:", end - start)
+print ('Time Taken:', end - start)
 ```

     Accuracy: 1.0
-    Time Taken: 0.0024881362915039062
+    Time Taken: 0.004793882369995117

-Great , so you can see that we are able to classify the data with 100% accuracy in the given time.
-Remember the time taken may different randomly based on the load on your cpu and number of processes running on your PC.
+Great, so you can see that we are able to classify the data with 100% accuracy in the given time.
+Remember the time taken may be different based on the load on your cpu and number of processes running on your PC.

-Now repeat the above process for dataset made from principal components
+Now repeat the above process for dataset made from principal components:

 - Run a `KNeighborsClassifier` to classify the Iris dataset with principal components
 - Use a train/test split of 80/20
-- For reproducibility of results, set random state =9 for the split
+- For reproducibility of results, set `random_state=9` for the split
 - Time the process for splitting, training and making prediction